-18 In the United States, the Democratic Party has decisively failed its historic role of coopting and containing movement.
-Too acclimated believe that 2020-21 is a period of generalized social struggle that, for the first time in at least five decades, has pushed the socialled United States to the brink of revolutionary transformation.
-We have been thinking of this struggle as The Great Refusal1.
+We believe that 2020-21 is a period of generalized social struggle that, for the first time in at least five decades, has pushed the so-called United States to the brink of revolutionary transformation.
+We have been thinking of this struggle as The Great Refusal.
 We offer these theses as provocations and building blocks for further elaboration and action.

-After more than a decade of increasingly militant and intensive struggles, both the scope and the imaginative power of the George Floyd Rebellion was such that the movement didn't simply leave the streets, but translated itself from the streets into workplaces, homes, schools, prisons, families, social gatherings, in other words, into proletarian everyday life.
+O1 After more than a contract of increasingly militant decade and intensive struggles, both the scope and the imaginative power of the George Floyd Rebellion was such that the movement didn't simply leave the streets, but translated itself from the streets into workplaces, homes, schools, prisons, families, social gatherings, in other words, into proletarian everyday life.
 While these previous struggles-Occupy, Black Lives Matter, Standing Rock, prison strike, Occupy ICE, antifascism, Metoo etchad remained overwhelmingly political, despite many insurrectionary and antipolitical tendencies within them (refusal of demands, assertion of the value of Black and indigenous lives full stop), the George Floyd rebellion spilled fully over into a totalizing social struggle, the only kind of struggle capable of destroying this world.

-102 The most visible aspect of this social struggle has been generalized labor refusal, what economists are calling The Great Resignation, which has seen over 30 million Americans quit their jobs in 2021 alone.
+02. The most visible aspect of this social struggle has been generalized labor refusal, what economists are calling The Great Resignation, which has seen over 30 million Americans quit their jobs in 2021 alone.
 But The Great Refusal can also be seen in a huge increase in more traditional labor action and organizing; in instances of mass looting divorced from more obvious movement and riot contexts; in the breakdown of school grading and testing regimes; in a broad expansion of mutual aid; in an even broader recognition of the psychic violence and alienation of everyday life intensified and made painfully visible by the pandemic, and a concomitant acceptance of mental health care, laziness and pleasure seeking; in a general open hatred of work.

-13 The emergence of the social revolution reflects a qualitative, rather than simply quantitative, shift in the struggle.
+03. The emergence of the social revolution reflects a qualitative, rather than simply quantitative, shift in the struggle.
 Whereas previous waves were driven by tactical innovations in response to state and capitalist attack, The Great Refusal represents a distributed, class-wide offensive against state, capital, white supremacy and property.
-The qualitiative shift seen in the Great Refusal phase of the George Floyd rebellion expanded the target: from confronting direct domination and its antiblack origins (police, prisons, courts) to confronting indirect domination (work and all it entails).
+The qualitiative shift seen in the Great Refusal phase of the George Floyd rebellion expanded the target: from confronting direct domination and its antiblack origins (police, prisons, courts) confronting indirect domination to (work and all it entails).
 Where the first phase of the rebellion launched a deep questioning of policing, incarceration and what justice could mean in the US, this second phase calls into question the destructive place of work in the lives of proletarians struggling to make ends meet, as well as the threat to the entire world ecologically.
 This is a deepening of the lived critique of life under the racial regime of Capital.